ysdn2019/Graduates-List/graduates/soo-min-chung.md

 ---
 path: /work/omyo
 graduate: Soo-min Chung
-mainimg: /assets/work/Chung_Soomin_project2_main-01.jpg
+cover: /assets/work/Chung_Soomin_project2_main-01.jpg
-thumbnailimg: /assets/work/Chung_Soomin_project2_thumbnail.jpg
+thumbnail: /assets/work/Chung_Soomin_project2_thumbnail.jpg
 title: OMYO: Explore Classical Korean Tea and more!
 groupmembers:
-fields: Branding, Illustration, Packaging
+category: Branding, Illustration, Packaging
 mediumdimensions:
 description: OMYO implies marvellous, curious or mysterious in the Korean language, and commonly used to portray the subtle savour of Korean tea.
 The OMYO brand and tea packages are created and inspired by the diverse characters of Korean tea and culture through art, people, costume, buildings, various kinds of tea and tea regions and, social structure.
 digitallink: